UCLA Perinatal Biospecimen Repository

 Lead Scientist at University of California Health

-Assistant Professor-in-Residence, Obstetrics and Gynecology.
-Authored (or co-authored) 59 research publications.
+Assistant Professor-in-Residence, Obstetrics and Gynecology, Medicine.
+Authored (or co-authored) 72 research publications

 - accepting new patients